310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/epilogue.md

 {% endbubble %}

 {% bubble Kanata %}
-“Hehehe, the land and the sea are the same~ Both are the survival of the fittest!
-Rawr~☆”
+“fufufu, the land and the sea are the same\~ both are the survival of the fittest! rawr\~☆”
 {% endbubble %}

 {% bubble Mao %}